-Reasoning and Proofs: Developing skills in constructing formal logical arguments and proofs, including paragraph, two-column, flow, indirect, and coordinate proofs.
+Online Reasoning and Proofs: Developing skills in constructing formal logical arguments and proofs, including paragraph, two-column, flow, indirect, and coordinate proofs.
 Parallel and Perpendicular Lines: Investigating the properties and relationships of parallel and perpendicular lines.
 Congruent Triangles: Exploring the criteria for triangle congruence and applying them to solve problems.
 Quadrilaterals and Polygons: Studying the properties and classifications of quadrilaterals and other polygons.
 Similarity: Understanding the concepts of similarity and scale factors and applying them to solve problems.
 Right Triangle Trigonometry: Introducing the basics of trigonometry, including the Pythagorean theorem and trigonometric ratios.
 Circles: Examining the properties of circles, including arcs, chords, tangents, and sector areas.
 Geometric Solids: Exploring three-dimensional shapes, including prisms, cylinders, pyramids, cones, and spheres, and calculating their surface areas and volumes.
 Coordinate Geometry: Applying algebraic methods to solve geometric problems on the coordinate plane.
-Throughout the course, students will reinforce their understanding and develop critical thinking skills.
-This course aims to provide a solid foundation for further studies in mathematics and related fields.
-Online This course provides an in-depth study of trigonometric .5 Trigonometry concepts, preparing students for advanced mathematics courses such as Pre-Calculus and Calculus.
+Throughout the course, students will reinforce their understanding and evelop critical thinking skills.
+This course provides an in-depth study of trigonometric .5 Online Trigonometry This course provides an in-depth study of trigonometric concepts, preparing students for advanced mathematics courses such as Pre-Calculus and Calculus.
 Students will explore the relationships between the sides and angles of triangles and apply these concepts to solve real-world problems.
-Key topics include:
+Key topics include: .5